entropic-security/xgadget/README.md

 Run `xgadget --help`:

 ```
-xgadget v0.5.0
+xgadget v0.6.0

 About:  Fast, parallel, cross-variant ROP/JOP gadget search for x86/x64 binaries.
 Cores:  8 logical, 8 physical

 USAGE:
-   xgadget [FLAGS] [OPTIONS] <FILE(S)>...
+    xgadget [OPTIONS] <FILE(S)>...

-FLAGS:
-   -t, --att              Display gadgets using AT&T syntax [default: Intel syntax]
+ARGS:
+    <FILE(S)>...
+1+ binaries to gadget search.
+If > 1: gadgets common to all

+OPTIONS:
+    -a, --arch <ARCH>               For raw (no header) files: specify arch ('x8086', 'x86', or 'x64') [default: x64]
+    -b, --bad-bytes <BYTE(S)>...
+Filter to gadgets whose addrs don't contain given bytes [default: all]
     -c, --check-sec                 Run checksec on the 1+ binaries instead of gadget search
     -d, --dispatcher                Filter to potential JOP 'dispatcher' gadgets [default: all]
     -e, --extended-fmt              Print in terminal-wide format [default: only used for partial match search]
+    -f, --regex-filter <EXPR>       Filter to gadgets matching a regular expression
-   -h, --help             Prints help information
+    -h, --help                      Print help information
         --inc-call                  Include gadgets containing a call [default: don't include]
         --inc-imm16                 Include '{ret, ret far} imm16' (e.g. add to stack ptr) [default: don't include]
     -j, --jop                       Search for JOP gadgets only [default: ROP, JOP, and SYSCALL]
+    -l, --max-len <LEN>             Gadgets up to LEN instrs long.
+If 0: all gadgets, any length [default: 5]
+    -m, --partial-match             Include cross-variant partial matches [default: full matches only]
     -n, --no-color                  Don't color output [default: color output]
+        --no-deref [<OPT_REG>]      Filter to gadgets that don't deref any regs or a specific reg [default: all]
+    -p, --stack-pivot               Filter to gadgets that write the stack ptr [default: all]
         --param-ctrl                Filter to gadgets that control function parameters [default: all]
-   -m, --partial-match    Include cross-variant partial matches [default: full matches only]
+    -r, --rop                       Search for ROP gadgets only [default: ROP, JOP, and SYSCALL]
+        --reg-ctrl [<OPT_REG>]      Filter to gadgets that control any reg or a specific reg [default: all]
         --reg-pop                   Filter to 'pop {reg} * 1+, {ret or ctrl-ed jmp/call}' gadgets [default: all]
-   -r, --rop              Search for ROP gadgets only [default: ROP, JOP, and SYSCALL]
-   -p, --stack-pivot      Filter to gadgets that write the stack ptr [default: all]
     -s, --sys                       Search for SYSCALL gadgets only [default: ROP, JOP, and SYSCALL]
+    -t, --att                       Display gadgets using AT&T syntax [default: Intel syntax]
-   -V, --version          Prints version information
+    -V, --version                   Print version information

-OPTIONS:
-   -a, --arch <ARCH>               For raw (no header) files: specify arch ('x8086', 'x86', or 'x64') [default: x64]
-   -b, --bad-bytes <BYTE(S)>...
-Filter to gadgets whose addrs don't contain given bytes [default: all]
-   -l, --max-len <LEN>             Gadgets up to LEN instrs long.
-If 0: all gadgets, any length [default: 5]
-       --no-deref <OPT_REG>        Filter to gadgets that don't deref any regs or a specific reg [default: all]
-       --reg-ctrl <OPT_REG>        Filter to gadgets that control any reg or a specific reg [default: all]
-   -f, --regex-filter <EXPR>       Filter to gadgets matching a regular expression

-ARGS:
-   <FILE(S)>...
-1+ binaries to gadget search.
-If > 1: gadgets common to all
 ```

 ### CLI Build and Install (Recommended)